krishsingh120/Low-Level-Design/JS_DESIGN_PATTERN/Note.md

     - You want to hide instantiation details
     - You want to follow Open–Closed Principle
     - Multiple related objects share common behavior

+## Strategy Design Pattern
+Strategy Pattern lets you change “how something is done” without changing the object that uses it.

+#### Strategy Pattern means:
+- Define multiple ways (strategies) to do a task,
+- put each way in a separate class,
+- and choose the strategy at runtime.